Domestic and family violence affects both men and women, and children who are witness to an abusive relationship.

 If you’re in danger, call 000 for immediate police assistance.

-To book an appointment with a qualified and experienced solicitor in West Sydney, contact McDonnell Schroder.
+To book an appointment with a qualified and experienced solicitor in Western Sydney, contact McDonnell Schroder.

 1. What is domestic violence?